All Products

 Return Fixed Response

-You can configure the ALB Ingress to return fixed content to clients.
+Specifies that fixed content is returned to clients by the ALB instance.
 You can specify the status code, content, and type of content that are returned to clients.
 Configure the Response Status Code, Response Content Type (Optional), and Response Content (Optional) parameters based on your business requirements.

 Valid values of the Response Content Type parameter: